Ninja Nurse in Bicester

 #J-18808-Ljbffr

-Ninja Nurse employer: Langford Veterinary Services
+Ninja Nurse in Bicester employer: Langford Veterinary Services

 Langford Vets is an exceptional employer that fosters a dynamic and supportive work environment for its Ninja Nurses.
 With a commitment to employee wellbeing, generous benefits including 5 weeks of holiday, CPD allowances, and a strong focus on professional development, staff are encouraged to grow and thrive in their careers.
 The unique rotational role allows nurses to gain diverse experience across various departments, making it an ideal setting for those seeking a fulfilling and varied veterinary nursing career.